 I became a WCA Delegate back in 2010, and since then my cubing interest has more and more leant towards the organization of competitions and developing Speedcubing in France and in foreign countries.

-Since January 2016, I am also a member of the WCA Regulations Committee (WRC), in charge of managing the WCA Regulations applied in official competitions.
-I’m also a member of the WCA software team since 2016.
+In January 2016 I joined the WCA Regulations Committee (WRC, in charge of managing the WCA Regulations applied in official competitions), and also the WCA Software Team a couple of months later.

 Association Française de Speedcubing (AFS)

 The AFS is the French organization for Speedcubing, its aim is to develop Speedcubing in France and help organizers to host competition, by providing funding and/or a legal structure to get venues.